Moegamat-Tauriq-Osman/Project-3-Code-Crusaders/README.md

 # Project-3-Code-Crusaders

-#Please refer to the priject specifications pdf on what is required to be delivered for group and individual submissions!
+#Please refer to the project specifications pdf on what is required to be delivered for group and individual submissions!